-Regarding the possible connected transactions in the future, the company has set out the policy in the company charter for the Board of Directors to proceed in accordance with the regulations set out by the Stock Exchange of Thailand, and/or Securities and Exchange Commission.
+Regarding the possible connected transactions in the future, the company has set out the policy in the company charter for the Board of Directors to review for an approval in accordance with the regulations set out by the Stock Exchange of Thailand, and/or Securities and Exchange Commission.
 The transaction must be according to normal trade.
 Pricing policy has to be in line with the market force.
 There must not be the benefit transfer between the company and related person.
+Also, the transaction must be approved by the meeting of the audit committee.